RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Tekonsha Prodigy P2 Electronic Brake Control

 If you are looking to equip your unit with the absolute best, you can stop right here.
-This electric unit by Tekonsha will ensure that your vehicle is provided with the best possible experience.
+This electric unit by Tekonsha will ensure that your vehicle is safe when towing.
 Allow your vehicle to enjoy the smooth and instant braking regardless of the tough terrain you drive in.

 This Tekonsha Prodigy P2 is designed to provide you with its absolute functioning using a hydraulic electric over-brake system.
-The complex functionality of this unit makes sure you are never threatened by a failing brake, even when faced with the toughest of situations.
+The complex functionality of this unit ensures you are never threatened by a failing brake, even when faced with the toughest of situations.